-Recruitment goes as follows: once or twice a year up to 18 suitable candidates are called in for an interview.
-Successful candidates are put forward to the Army Officer Selection Board at Westbury in Wiltshire for a three-day selection process.
+Recruitment goes as follows: once or twice a year, after an initial interview up to 18 suitable candidates are sent to the Army Officer Selection Board at Westbury in Wiltshire for a three-day selection process.
 Those who pass this stage then attend the Royal Military Academy at Sandhurst and will be offered a Short Service Commission with the ALS, which has a minimum commitment of four years including an 18-month initial ‘probation’ period.
 Six months of training (including a three-month infantry attachment abroad) will lead on to your first legal appointment, usually in a general advisory role, working on chain-of-command criminal and disciplinary offences and administrative sanctions.

 The RAF’s legal department is small, but the work is juicy – areas of law covered include Air Force law, the law of armed conflict, new legislation plus the host of civil issues that affect RAF personnel.
-Recruitment is done according to needs rather than annually and the RAF only recruits qualified barristers or solicitors as legal officers who start out commissioned as flight lieutenants.
-The starting salary during and after training is £37,915.
+Recruitment is done according to needs rather than annually and the RAF only recruits qualified barristers or solicitors as legal officers between the ages of 24 and 47 years old who start out commissioned as flight lieutenants.
+The starting salary during and after training is £39,236 plus benefits.
 High flyers can expect to make squadron leader after four years, and wing commander after a further six.
 Throughout your career there'll be opportunities to explore new areas such as international humanitarian law.
 Visit the RAF website to learn more.

 The Navy doesn’t have such a clear recruitment path and expects its lawyers to serve as officers before taking up a legal role.
 Qualified lawyers should sign up as a logistics officer in the first instance.
 From there, officers are streamed depending on their skills, so if you're legally qualified there's a good chance you'll be considered for legal work if there are vacancies.
 The Navy careers website has more information.